jizusun/jizusun.github.io/_posts/2018-05-17-software-testing-anti-patterns.markdown

 On the other hand if you are just playing with a new framework at your house during the weekend and want to understand how it works, then feel free to **not** follow TDD.

-### Anti-Pattern 12 - Writing tests without reading documentation first
+### Anti-Pattern 12 - Writing tests without reading documentation first 反模式12 - 写测试之前不先读文档

 A professional developer is one who knows the tools of the trade.
 You might need to spend extra time at the beginning of a project to learn about the technologies you are going to use.
 Web frameworks are coming out all the time and it always pays off to know all the capabilities that can be employed in order to write effective and concise code.